reynard93/test-obsidian/EssentialistSoftware/MVC.md

 concerns are:: categories of responsibilities

-example: Edit a User profil
+example: Edit a User profile feature